 This arrangement of ‘The Man Who Sold The World’ was sung again by Bowie for the BBC session ChangesNowBowie, recorded on 7 January 1997 and first broadcast the following day.
 He retained the song for that year’s Earthling Tour.

 Bowie reverted to the original arrangement for his summer 2000 tour, as heard on the Glastonbury 2000 album and DVD.
-Two days after his festival appearance he sang it again at the BBC Radio Theatre in London; the recording was included on the bonus disc with initial copies of Bowie At The Beeb.
+Two days after his festival appearance he sang it again at the BBC Radio Theatre in London.
+The recording was included on the bonus disc with initial copies of Bowie At The Beeb, and reissued in 2021 as part of the box set Brilliant Adventure (1992-2001).

 ‘The Man Who Sold The World’ was performed regularly in 2003 and 2004 during Bowie’s final tour.
 A recording from Dublin can be heard on the A Reality Tour album and DVD.